titanicsend/testahedron/README.md

 You may wish to get context first from the [Lighting Design Doc](https://docs.google.com/document/d/1YK9umrhOodwnRWGRzYOR1iOocrO6Cf9ZpHF7FWgBKKI/edit#).

-The testahedron is a HW+SW [spike](https://en.wikipedia.org/wiki/Spike_(software_development)) for Titanic's End 2022 which will allow us to validate, learn about, or decide:
+The testahedron is a HW+SW [spike](https://en.wikipedia.org/wiki/Spike_(software_development)) for Titanic's End 2022 which will allow us to validate, learn about, and decide:

 * LED density for panels
 * Polycarbonate transmission grade and the diffusion offset distance